 Virginia state law states that motorists should allow between three and six feet of space between a vehicle and a bicycle when passing in legal locations.

-The Richmond Personal Injury Lawyers with Geoff McDonald and Associates would like to remind both motorists and cyclists alike of the importance of both sharing the road and obeying all traffic signals at all times.
+The Richmond-based personal injury attorneys at Geoff McDonald and Associates would like to remind both motorists and cyclists alike of the importance of both sharing the road and obeying all traffic signals at all times.
 Giving one another just a little extra time and space can go a long way in working to prevent a serious accident.